The cornstarch trick that makes these crispier than oven baked.

 Make the teriyaki sauce and marinate salmon.

-Place the salmon pieces in a large bowl.
-Pour half of the prepared sauce over it.
-Toss the salmon well until everything is covered.
-Marinate the salmon in the fridge for at least 10 minutes and save the rest of the sauce for later.
+Place the salmon in a bowl, pour half the sauce over it, and toss to coat.
+Marinate in the fridge for at least 10 minutes; reserve the rest of the sauce for later.

 Cook salmon bites until crispy.